๐Ÿ—ณ๏ธHonors US Government

 • Banned literacy tests and other discriminatory voting practices that had suppressed Black voter registration for decades

-• Section 5 preclearance requirement forced jurisdictions with histories of discrimination to get federal approval before changing voting laws—a dramatic expansion of federal oversight
+• Section 5 preclearance requirement forced jurisdictions with histories of discrimination to get federal approval before changing any voting laws.
+This was a dramatic shift: instead of waiting for discrimination to happen and then suing, the federal government required states to prove changes wouldn't be discriminatory.

-• Most effective civil rights legislation in U.S. history—Black voter registration in Mississippi jumped from 6.7% to 59.8% within two years
+• The results were staggering: Black voter registration in Mississippi jumped from 6.7% to 59.8% within two years of passage

 National Voter Registration Act of 1993 (Motor Voter Act)

-• Mandates that states allow mail-in registration and prohibits purging voters for not voting
+• Mandates that states allow mail-in registration and prohibits purging voters simply for not voting in recent elections

-• Shifted responsibility from individual initiative to government accessibility—reflects a philosophy that registration should be easy, not a test of civic dedication
+• Shifted responsibility from individual initiative to government accessibility.
+The underlying philosophy: registration should be easy, not a test of how much effort you're willing to put in.

-• Responded to the Florida recount crisis of the 2000 election by establishing federal standards for voting systems
+• Responded directly to the Florida recount crisis of the 2000 presidential election by establishing federal standards for voting systems and election administration

-• Created the Election Assistance Commission and provided funding to replace outdated voting machines
+• Created the Election Assistance Commission (EAC) and provided funding to replace outdated punch-card and lever voting machines

-• Mandated provisional ballots so voters whose eligibility is questioned can still cast a ballot that will be counted if they're verified—a significant procedural protection
+• Mandated provisional ballots so voters whose eligibility is questioned at the polls can still cast a ballot that will be counted if their eligibility is later verified.
+This was a significant procedural safeguard against wrongful disenfranchisement on Election Day.

-Compare: Voting Rights Act of 1965 vs. National Voter Registration Act of 1993—both aimed to increase voter participation, but the VRA targeted intentional discrimination while the Motor Voter Act addressed structural inconvenience.
+Compare: Voting Rights Act of 1965 vs. National Voter Registration Act of 1993: both aimed to increase voter participation, but the VRA targeted intentional discrimination while the Motor Voter Act addressed structural inconvenience.
 The VRA was about removing barriers; Motor Voter was about creating on-ramps.
+This distinction matters for FRQs asking you to compare different approaches to expanding participation.

 Judicial Decisions: The Courts Shape Voting Rights

-The Supreme Court plays a crucial role in interpreting voting rights legislation—sometimes expanding protections, sometimes limiting them.
+The Supreme Court plays a crucial role in interpreting voting rights legislation, sometimes expanding protections and sometimes limiting them.
 These cases show how judicial review can reshape the balance between federal and state authority over elections.

 Shelby County v.
 Holder (2013)

-• Struck down Section 4(b) of the Voting Rights Act, which contained the formula determining which jurisdictions needed federal preclearance
+• Struck down Section 4(b) of the Voting Rights Act, which contained the coverage formula determining which jurisdictions needed federal preclearance before changing their voting laws

-• Chief Justice Roberts argued the formula was outdated, based on 40-year-old data that no longer reflected current conditions
+• Chief Justice Roberts argued the formula was outdated, based on decades-old data that no longer reflected current conditions of voter discrimination

-• Effectively gutted preclearance because without Section 4(b), Section 5 has no jurisdictions to cover—within hours of the ruling, Texas announced a strict voter ID law
+• Effectively gutted preclearance because without Section 4(b)'s formula, Section 5 has no jurisdictions to apply to.
+The preclearance requirement still technically exists in the law, but it has no targets.
+Within hours of the ruling, Texas announced it would implement a strict voter ID law that had previously been blocked under preclearance.

 Compare: Voting Rights Act of 1965 vs. Shelby County v.
-Holder (2013)—the VRA represented peak federal authority over state election procedures, while Shelby County restored significant state autonomy.
+Holder (2013): the VRA represented peak federal authority over state election procedures, while Shelby County restored significant state autonomy.
 This tension between federal oversight and states' rights is a classic AP exam theme in federalism questions.
+Be ready to discuss how the same constitutional structure (federalism) can be used to argue for or against federal intervention in elections.

 Ongoing Debates: Proposed Reforms